leyanpan/Keyboard-Hooker/README.md

 #File format
 The swap.sys should be organized in the following format:
-<The server that the mail request should be sent to> e.g. smtp.163.com
-<Mail address you want to use> e.g. xxx@163.com
+1st Line: The server that the mail request should be sent to e.g. smtp.163.com 2nd Line: Mail address you want to use e.g. xxx@163.com 3rd Line: Mailbox password e.g. 123456
-<Mailbox password> e.g. 123456
 The file should contain the following for the example:

 smtp.163.com